vihervirveli/cibus-food-app/README.md

 ## Progress

+### May 12th, 2025

+Fixed the layout so the recipes spread out better without leaving unnecessary space on the edges.

+Used real pictures, improved banner.

 ### March 23, 2025

 Fixed all recipes opening when one does.
 Added an ingredient table to Card.
 Added containers